hiveeyes/documentation/doc/source/setup-backend.rst

 HTTP
 ----
-To send telemetry data using HTTP, see :ref:`How to send telemetry data using HTTP <daq-http>` and use the hostname the backend system is running on::
+To send telemetry data using HTTP, see :ref:`How to send telemetry data using HTTP <kotori:daq-http>` and use the hostname the backend system is running on::

     export HTTPURI=http://backend.example.org:24642/api